zainabmeerza/battleships/README.md

 The following steps were carried out in order to deploy this project to Heroku from its GitHub repository:
 <ol>
 <li>On the Heroku dashboard, 'Create a new app' was selected. </li>
-<li>The app name was entered, and the region was selected as Europe.<li>
+<li>The app name was entered, and the region was selected as Europe.</li>
 <li>Once the app has been created, the setting tab was selected.</li>
 <li>In the settings, the 'Buildpacks' were set by selected 'Python" first, followed by 'Node.js'.
+<li>Scrolling down in the settings, a <em>Config Var</em> was added with the key set to <strong>PORT</strong> and the value is <strong>8000</strong></li>
+<li>Next, the Deploy menu was selected, and GitHub was chosen as the "Deployment method"</li>
+<li>'Connect too Github' was selected, and the repository name was searched and chosen.
+'Connect' was then clicked to link the Github project repositry code to the Heroku app.</li>
+<li>Scrolling down, 'Enable Automatic Deploys" was chosen, and the 'Deploy Branch' was selected.</li>
+<li>After waiting a few moments for the app to build, a 'view app' button appeared which takes you to the deployed app</li>

+<a href="https://battleships-milestone-3.herokuapp.com/" target="_blank" >View the live deployed website on Heroku.</a>

 </ol>
 <h2>Clone the website -</h2>